-Greek billionaire Alkiviades David has launched a cannabis bank and cryptocurrency.
+Greek billionaire Alkiviades David has launched a cannabis

 The heir and his Swiss-based consortium are behind the Swissx Bank of Cannabis.
 The aim is to help facilitate legal cannabis sales across the globe.